AngelaMeow/angelameow.github.io/_posts/2025-7-14-UX-Consulting-for -Non-Profit-Organization.md

 ![MUA website](../images/img-mua-web.jpg)
 *MUA Website*

-This is the newest project we have been working on (Currently iterating content and pages).
-The main goal with this is to have a single Parent Portal that can host and present all the information of the programs and initiatives that the organization develops.
+This is the newest project we have been working on (still in progress, but online already!).
+The main goal with this site is to have a single Parent Platform that can contain  all the information of the programs and initiatives that the organization develops.

 ##### Keeping consistency
-The second goal was translating their Styleguide into a Design System and Wordpress Theme.
-To have officially a new custom theme that represents their identity and goes in line with their brand communication.
+The second goal was translating their Styleguide into a Design System for Wordpress.
+To have officially a new custom theme that goes in line with their identity and branding communication.

 ##### Documenting process
 The other big part of the deliverables was an entire library of step by step tutorials for the Wordpress Site.
-The organization works with volunteers and a lot of them or even their employees don’t have experience working with CMS or websites.
-So having these type of resources is useful for them while they get familiar with the interfaces.
+The organization works with volunteers and usually they and the employees don’t have previous experience working with CMS and/or websites.
+So providing with the library of resources allows them to work efficiently and learn quickly.

 ![Video tutorials](../images/img-mua-tutorials.jpg)
 *Preparing step by step tutorials for the person in charge of updating content*